Discover Asheville's Top 5 Winter Wonders

 2. Uncover Winter Waterfalls

-Exploring waterfalls in the winter provide a new perspective on this powerful places thanks to leafless trees, wide-open views and fewer onlookers.
-Some waterfalls are more accessible than others during the winter including Looking Glass Falls, Bridal Veil Falls and Catawba Falls.
+Exploring waterfalls in the winter provides a new perspective thanks to leafless trees, wide-open views and fewer onlookers.
+Some waterfalls are more accessible than others during the winter including Looking Glass Falls, Bridal Veil Falls and Catawba Falls *Catawba Falls will be closed May 2, 2022 through Spring 2023 for major improvements*.
 See our list of top drive-by waterfalls in Asheville for more ideas.

 Before you head out on your next winter waterfall adventure, check ahead for weather conditions, road closures and safety guidelines.
 Be extra careful on rocky areas around the waterfalls where ice is more likely to be present.